QualiSystemsLab/TFS-Plugin/README.md

 	npm install -g tfx-cli

 Windows 2016 or TFS 2017 comes with `npm`.

+After installation, `tfx` might not be found in your path.
+In that case, try running it with an explicit path:

+	cd ~
+	./AppData/Roaming/npm/tfx -version

 ##### TFS Installation

 ###### Install a Windows agent